 Opposition lawmakers protest alleged mistreatment of Indian deportees by US

-India’s Parliament has been disrupted as opposition lawmakers protested the alleged mistreatment of 104 Indian immigrants deported by the United States
+India’s Parliament was disrupted as opposition lawmakers protested alleged mistreatment of 104 Indian citizens deported by the United States

-A U.S. military plane carrying 104 deported Indian migrants arrived Wednesday in a northern Indian city, the first such flight to the country as part of a crackdown ordered by the Trump administration.
+A U.S. military plane carrying Indian migrants arrived Wednesday in a northern Indian city, the first such flight to the country as part of a crackdown ordered by President Donald Trump's administration.

-The lawmakers and media reports said the deportees’ arms and legs were shackled while on the aircraft.
-Parliament's proceedings were adjourned Thursday as the lawmakers chanted slogans and demanded a discussion about the deportation.

 Parliament Speaker Om Birla tried to calm the lawmakers, saying the transportation of the deportees was a matter of U.S. foreign policy and that the U.S. "also has its own rules and regulations.”

-One deportee, Jaspal Singh, said their handcuffs and leg chains were taken off only at the Amritsar airport in India.
+One deportee, Jaspal Singh, said the immigrants' handcuffs and leg chains were taken off only at the Amritsar airport in India.

 Opposition lawmakers, including Congress leader Rahul Gandhi, also protested outside the Parliament as they demanded a response from the government.
 Some wore handcuffs and carried placards that read: “Humans, not prisoners.”